chrisemunt/mgsi/README.md

 To use a server TCP port other than 7041, specify it in the start-up command (as opposed to using zero to indicate the default port of 7041).

+#### Using InterSystems TLS configurations

+DB Superserver version 4.4 (and later) can accept secured connections from clients over TLS.
+This facility is only available with InterSystems DB Servers.
+To use an InterSystems TLS **Server** configuration, specify this configuration name as the second argument to the DB Superserver start function.

+       Do start^%zmgsi(0,"MyInterSystemsTLSServerConfiguration")

 ### Starting YottaDB Superserver processes via the xinetd daemon